Old Myndus, Virginia

 Old Myndus is an unincorporated community in Nelson County, Virginia, United States.

 Myndus is at the head of Davis Creek on US Route 29.

-It is predominantly a small farming community at the confluence of Route 29 and VA Route 623, 4 miles north of Lovingston.
-There was once a two-lane Highway between the post office and general store.
+It is predominantly a small farming community at the confluence of Route 29 and VA Route 623, four miles north of Lovingston.
+There was once a two-lane highway between the post office and general store.

-Now most things are closed.
+Most businesses are now closed.
 The old sawmill is currently used for hay storage and the old peach packing shed is now a workshop.
 All the farmland is currently in hay.